 As a beginner in the sport of snowboarding, you’re likely to have a lot of questions.
 Similar to skiing, you need to make sure you do your research to select the right resort destination and acquire the proper clothing, but there are a few key differences between the beginner experiences in each sport.
 Read through the following tips to be sure you’re truly ready to start learning how to snowboard.

-- Be prepared to take a spill, both mentally and physically.
-There’s a high probability that you’ll land on your backside as you’re starting out so it helps to have some padding to soften the blow.
+- Snowboarding for the first time can be challenging.
+Be prepared to take a spill, both mentally and physically.
+There’s a high probability that you’ll land on your backside as you’re starting out, so it helps to have some padding to soften the blow.
 Remember to roll with the punches!

 - Waterproof pants are extremely important, as you’ll be spending a lot of time on your butt whether you fall or not.
 Some resorts have benches, but you’ll often have to sit on the snow to get in and out of your bindings.